 Additionally, barriers exist for serving older adults who live alone or are isolated, immigrants or older adults who speak a language other than English, and those who are extremely low-income.
-These older adults contend with low literacy levels, few social support systems, limited access to technology, and a lack of understanding of how to navigate the service system.
-Strategies to overcome these barriers include: ensuring that the program outreach material is written at a level and in languages that clients can understand, using Legal Aid's LIBRE project to outreach to this population to help older immigrants access legal services, and when appropriate, providing home visits and telephone appointments.
-The LIBRE (Linking Immigrants to Benefits, Resources, and Education) project outreaches to immigrant communities to help them access legal services and tries to hire bilingual/bicultural staff.
+These older adults contend with low literacy levels/ education, little or no social support systems, and/or a lack of understanding of the service system or how to navigate the service system.
+Strategies to overcome these barriers include: ensuring that the program outreach material is written at a level that clients can understand, using Legal Aid's LIBRE project to outreach to this population to help them access legal services, and when appropriate, providing home visits and telephone appointments.
+The LIBRE (Linking Immigrants to Benefits, Resources, and Education) project to outreach to this population to help them access legal services, and hiring bi-lingual staff.

-13. What other organizations or groups does your legal service provider coordinate services with?
-Discuss:
+16. What other organizations or groups does your legal service provider coordinate services with?

 In domestic violence cases, services are coordinated with Communities Overcoming Relationship Abuse (CORA) and Bay Area Legal Aid.
 Housing services are coordinated with Community Legal Services in East Palo Alto and the Stanford Community Law Clinic.
-Legal Aid works with APS, EDAPT, and local law enforcement to investigate potential liability and determine the best use of resources to address elder abuse.
+Legal Aid works with Adult Protective Services (APS), EDAPT, and local law enforcement to investigate potential liability and determine the best use of resources to address the abuse.
 Appropriate cases are referred to the private bar through the San Mateo County Bar Association's Lawyer Referral Service or California Advocates for Nursing Home Reform's (CANHR) Lawyer Referral Service.
 Examples of other organizations that legal services collaborates with include Second Harvest Food Bank, Coastside Hope, Fair Oaks Community Center, and Nuestra Casa to dispel myths and encourage older immigrants to apply for CalFresh benefits.
-The Senior Advocates attorney collaborates with the Ombudsman program, CANHR, OneJustice, and multiple senior centers and housing complexes for presentations and information fairs.
+The Senior Advocates attorney collaborates with the Ombudsman program, CANHR, One Justice, and multiple senior centers and housing complexes for presentations and information fairs.